 Virtual Forensic Computing (VFC)

-MD5 LTD are the creators of this world-renowned software which was originally created in 2005 as an in house tool then released to the forensic community in 2007.
-VFC enables Digital Forensic Investigators to view a suspect’s machine in its native environment and is ‘an essential tool’ in every Computer Forensic Investigator’s toolbox.
+VFC enables Digital Forensic Investigators to view a suspect’s machine in its native environment, as a result is an essential tool in every Computer Forensic Investigator’s toolbox.
 Therefore, VFC can be found in the majority of Law Enforcement and Government agencies and Corporate Digital Forensics organisations around the world.

 This “must have tool” effortlessly virtualises a suspect’s computer either from the original evidence drive, a forensic image or a DD Image.
 Crucially for the Investigator the process never alters the original evidence, allowing the process to be repeated as and when required.